Click for homepage

 BI was led by Colonel Jan Marginus Somer who had already developed plans for a secret section of the Dutch General Staff just before WWII under the name GS III C. In the event of war, the main tasks of the section would be active intelligence gathering (espionage) and stay-behind.
 By 1939, Somer had successfully initiated GS III C, but it was too late to be of much use during the war.

 Once the war was over, Somer rejuventated his GS III C section, albeit in a less ambitious form than he had anticipated.
 The section was actually the post-war variant of the wartime BI.
 For the stay-behind division of his section, he needed communication equipment.
-After having used a variety of Army Surplus (mainly from Belgian stores), he managed to secure a budget of NLG 20,000 (EUR 9100), for the development of the first (and only) Dutch spy radio set: the ZO-47.
+After using a variety of Army surplus equipment (mainly from Belgian stores), he managed to secure a budget of NLG 20,000 (EUR 9100), for the development of the first (and only) Dutch spy radio set: the ZO-47.

 More about Jan Marginus Somer